 A personal headshot is an important part of your branding.
 Your image, which should convey who you are and what you do, should be consistent across all channels.
 It’s important to take a photo that really reflects who you are.
 Old, staged headshots have been out of the question for a while now.
 Photographers instead prefer taking more natural and relaxed photos that showcase people’s truest selves.
 This page contains tips on posing and taking great headshots to help you with this endeavor.

 - Don’t take yourself too seriously – that’s not something you really want to do.
 Work on being more relatable by showing some personality and cracking a smile.

 - Don’t use too many filters or enhancements in Photoshop or on Instagram to edit your photos.
 It will only make you look like a different person and won’t be doing you any favors.

-- No matter how pretty you look, skip any headshot that has other people’s body parts cropped out around your head.
+- Regardless of what you look like, don’t submit a headshot that has other people’s body parts cropped out around your face.

-- Lighting is key.
-If you’re using natural light, never shoot at midday–the strong light creates harsh shadows.
-If you’re indoors, try moving near a window since a combo of natural and artificial light often makes a better shot.
+- Lighting is important when you’re using natural light.
+If you shooting at midday, the strong light creates harsh shadows.
+If you’re indoors, try sitting near a window and turning on artificial lights to get better shots.

-- Skip the suit and wear something that shows off your (work) style.
-Anything with a classic neckline should do the trick.
+- Skip the suit – wear something that suits your work style instead.
+A classic neckline is best.

 Do you have any headshot do’s or don’ts?
 Share them in the comments!